boldreports/bold-reports-docker/docs/how-to-use-host-path-as-persistent-volume-for-bold-reports-deployment.md

 You can store the application data on your host machine to make the Bold Reports container a stateful application.
 The Bold Reports application will read and write the data on your host machine.
 In the following section, we will learn how to use the host path as a persistent volume for Bold Reports deployment.

 1. When deploying the Bold Reports application using Docker or Docker compose, you can pass the host path as a persistent volume.
-Here is an example using the Docker Command.
+Here is an example using the Docker command.
    ```sh
    docker run --name boldreports -p 80:80 -p 443:443 \
    -e APP_URL=<app_url> \